Gordon999/Pi_LIbCamera_GUI/README.md

 # Pi_LibCamera_GUI

-# In development, therefore BETA, to work with RaspiOS based on BULLSEYE, using libcamera (NOT raspistill/raspivid).
+To work with RaspiOS based on BULLSEYE, using libcamera (NOT raspistill/raspivid).
-# At your own risk !!.
+At your own risk !!.
 Ensure you have any required software backed up.

 Script to allow control of a Pi Camera.
 Will work with all models, v1, v2 & HQ

 Shows a reduced preview but saves stills at camera full resolution *, and videos at user set resolution *.
+Can also save timelapses, set Interval to 0 for fast capture (uses libcamera-vid).

 * Will save images and videos at preview size if zoom or focus button activated

 With a Pi HQ Camera will allow exposures upto 239 seconds.
+(Note v1 and v2 cameras limited to approx 1.1 seconds due to libcamera)

 Click mouse on the left of a button to decrease, right to increase or use the appropriate slider